full-stack-design/max-url-toggler/readme.md

 5. **Extension Should Appear**
     - You should now see the `MaxUrlToggler` extension icon in your Chrome toolbar.

+**Note**:
+    To enhance your workflow, enable the "Allow in Incognito" option for this extension.
+To do so, click on "Details," and toggle on the "Allow in Incognito" switch.

 6. **Test the Extension**
     - Navigate to any page under `www.max.com` or `web-preview.prd.api.discomax.com` and click the extension icon in your toolbar, then click "Modify URL".
 The URL should switch to the other version and open in a new tab.